jestjs/jest/blog/2017-01-10-a-great-developer-experience.md

 <iframe class="jest-repl" src="https://repl.it/languages/jest?lite=true"></iframe>

+## Get Involved

 This is just the start.
-We can't wait to share with you what we've been working on.
+Go ahead and take a look at the docs, and don't hesitate to send any feedback our way.
+If you find a mistake in the docs or you just want to let us know what needs to be documented better, please tweet at us at [@fbjest](https://twitter.com/fbjest) or [open an issue on GitHub](https://github.com/facebook/jest/issues) and tag it under "Documentation".

+We're really excited for the year ahead and can't wait to hear from you!